Data-Driven Monitoring and Deterrence in a Changing Environment: Passive Learning

-Recall that, without passive learning, the long-term belief under GP either stays at $\pi_0$ or cycles over $[\hat p_M, 1]$.
-In either case, the PM obtains the same payoff under GP as under NP, for information is never collected when enforcement is strictly suboptimal.
+Recall that, without passive learning, the long-term belief under MP either stays at $\pi_0$ or cycles over $[\pm, 1]$.
+In either case, the principal obtains the same payoff under MP as under SP, for information is never collected when monitoring is strictly suboptimal.
 This is no longer the case when there is passive learning.
-Suppose $\pi_w < \hat p_M$.
-Then, learning occurs with positive probability even when the posterior falls below $\hat p_M$ (where enforcement is strictly suboptimal) until it reaches $\pi_w$.
-In this case, GP prescribes the (myopically) correct action, i.e., no enforcement, unlike NP, so the former performs strictly better:
+Suppose $\pi_w < \pm$.
+Then, learning occurs with positive probability even when the posterior falls below $\pm$ (where enforcement is strictly suboptimal) until it reaches $\pi_w$.
+In this case, MP prescribes the (myopically) correct action, i.e., no monitoring, unlike SP, so the former performs strictly better:

+\begin{proprestated}{4} If $\hat p_M > \pi_w$, MP achieves a strictly lower long-run loss for the principal than SP.
+Otherwise, MP and SP achieve the same long-run loss. \end{proprestated}